 All requests should be completed online on the 'Special Leave Request' form on Microsoft Forms.
-This is available from the office and will be emailed to you upon request.
 These forms will be shared with the Head teacher for her consideration.
 Any requests should be submitted in a timely manner, with a minimum of 48 hours' notice.